Lana Del Rey: Impact

-Del Rey has been mentioned as an influence by a number of artists including The Weeknd, Billie Eilish, Finneas, XXXTentacion, Charli XCX, Clairo, Troye Sivan, Beabadoobee, Madison Beer, BØRNS, Taylor Swift, Zella Day, Gracie Abrams, Selena Gomez, Kacey Musgraves, Daniel Seavey, Suki Waterhouse, Jesse Jo Stark, Addison Rae, Kali Uchis, Jesse Rutherford, Banks, Ethel Cain, Chappell Roan, Niall Horan, Nessa Barrett, Olivia Rodrigo and Conan Gray.
+Del Rey has been mentioned as an influence by a number of artists including The Weeknd, Billie Eilish, Finneas, XXXTentacion, Charli XCX, Clairo, Troye Sivan, Beabadoobee, Slayyyter, Madison Beer, BØRNS, Taylor Swift, Zella Day, Gracie Abrams, Selena Gomez, Kacey Musgraves, Daniel Seavey, Suki Waterhouse, Jesse Jo Stark, Addison Rae, Kali Uchis, Jesse Rutherford, Banks, Ethel Cain, Chappell Roan, Niall Horan, Nessa Barrett, Olivia Rodrigo and Conan Gray.
 Billboard credited Born to Die with being one of the main catalysts for pop music's shift from an overall brash EDM tone to a moodier, hip-hop-inflected palette in the mid-2010s, and opined that Del Rey is indispensable to the decade's pop music, having influenced alternative-leaning pop artists such as Lorde, Halsey, Banks, Sky Ferreira, Father John Misty, Sia, Miley Cyrus, Selena Gomez and Taylor Swift.
 In 2019, Billboard included "Born to Die" amongst the 100 songs that defined the 2010s, adding that it marked "a sonic shift that completely changed the pop landscape".
 Norman Fucking Rockwell! was named one of the 500 Greatest Albums of All Time by Rolling Stone.
 Del Rey has received praise from older artists, some of whom have been inspirations to Del Rey herself, including Bruce Springsteen, Joan Baez, Elton John, Courtney Love, and directors David Lynch and John Waters.

 The Washington Post listed Del Rey as the only musician on their "Decade of Influence" list.
 Pitchfork named her one of the greatest living songwriters of the US.
 The Guardian declared Del Rey's own "pure female haze" a "hallmark of the defiant female pop stars to come".
 Her YouTube and Vevo pages have combined views of over seven and a half billion.
 In 2022, New York University's Clive Davis Institute of Recorded Music launched the fall semester course "Topics in Recorded Music: Lana Del Rey", which deals with Del Rey's music.
 Rolling Stone ranked Del Rey at number 175 on its 2023 list of the 200 Greatest Singers of All Time.
 Rolling Stone UK named her The Greatest American Songwriter of the 21st century (2023).

 Accolades

-Del Rey has received many awards, including 3 MTV Europe Music Awards, 2 Brit Awards, a Satellite Award and 9 GAFFA Awards.
+Del Rey has received many awards, including 3 MTV Europe Music Awards, 2 Brit Awards, a Satellite Award and an MTV Video Music Award.
 Alongside those accolades, she has also been nominated for 11 Grammy Awards and a Golden Globe Award.

 Personal life

-On September 26, 2024, Del Rey married Jeremy Dufrene, a tour boat captain from Louisiana.
-The couple first met in 2019, when Del Rey took a tour with him in Des Allemands, Louisiana.
+Del Rey married Jeremy Dufrene, a tour boat captain from Des Allemands, Louisiana, on September 26, 2024.
+The couple first met in 2019, when Del Rey took a tour with him there.